Nicolas Léonard Sadi Carnot: Views and character

 Drawing of Sadi Carnot by artist Despoix, Paris, 1830.
 The original is now in the French Academy of Sciences, Paris.

 Carnot was interested in political economy.
-His political orientation was liberal, but he seems to have preferred the more interventionist doctrines of Jean de Sismondi to the laissez-faire policies advocated by classical liberal economists like Say and David Ricardo.
-Out of Carnot's private writings on economics only some fragmentary notes survive.
+His political orientation was liberal, but he seems to have preferred the more interventionist doctrines of Jean de Sismondi to the laissez-faire policies advocated by classical liberal economists such as Say and David Ricardo.
+Out of Carnot's private writings on economics, only some fragmentary notes survive.

 Carnot initially welcomed the July Revolution of 1830, which ended the Bourbonic regime under Charles X and established a new constitutional monarchy under "Citizen King" Louis Philippe.
 According to his brother Hippolyte, there was some discussion among leaders of the new regime of incorporating Sadi to the Chamber of Peers, as he could be considered to have inherited the Imperial title of "Count Carnot" that Napoleon had bestowed on his father Lazare in 1815.
 Nothing came of this, however, perhaps because Sadi's republican convictions prevented him from accepting a hereditary distinction.

-According to recollections published long after Sadi's death by his brother Hippolyte, Sadi was an avid reader of Blaise Pascal, Molière and Jean de La Fontaine.
-Hippolyte recalled that Sadi was a philosophical theist who believed in divine causality but not in divine punishment.
+According to recollections published long after Carnot's death by his brother Hippolyte, Carnot was an avid reader of Blaise Pascal, Molière and Jean de La Fontaine.
+Hippolyte recalled that Carnot was a philosophical theist who believed in divine causality but not in divine punishment.
 Carnot wrote in his private papers that "what to an ignorant man is chance, cannot be chance to one better instructed".
-He was critical of established religion, but spoke in favor of "the belief in an all-powerful Being, who loves us and watches over us."
+He was critical of established religion, but spoke in favor of "the belief in an all-powerful Being, who loves us and watches over us".

 Hippolyte also described his brother as a talented violin player, interested principally in the music of Jean-Baptiste Lully and Giovanni Battista Viotti, who also cultivated gymnastics, fencing, swimming, dancing, and skating.
-According to historian of science James F. Challey, "although sensitive and perceptive", Carnot "appeared extremely introverted, even aloof, to all but a few close friends."
+According to historian of science James F. Challey, "although sensitive and perceptive", Carnot "appeared extremely introverted, even aloof, to all but a few close friends".
 This may help explain why Carnot's work failed to make any significant impression within either the scientific or the engineering community during his lifetime.

 Illness and death

 In the summer of 1832 Carnot apparently suffered from a severe bout of scarlet fever.
-On 3 August he was interned in a private sanatorium run by psychiatrist Jean-Étienne Esquirol and located in Ivry, just south of Paris.
+On 3 August, he was interned in a private sanatorium run by psychiatrist Jean-Étienne Esquirol and located in Ivry, just south of Paris.
 According to the hospital record, he was cured from "mania" but then died of cholera on 24 August.
 Carnot was buried in the old cemetery of Ivry, close to what is now the Mairie d'Ivry station.